realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 Anything that enters the mind can become an idea.
 Any grouping of ideas can itself be treated as an idea.
-Sets of ideas can be operationalized into, thoughts, movement, habits, and local ends.
+Sets of ideas can be operationalized into thoughts, movements, habits, and local ends.

-Salience is the direction of this movement: the ongoing reinforcement of certain ideas, patterns, and actions through the allocation of finite capacity over time.
+Salience is the direction of this movement: the ongoing reinforcement of certain ideas, patterns, and actions through allocation of finite capacity over time.

 Salience determines:
 - What receives attention